What Can Someone Do With Your ID?

 Some states allow citizens to place a “Verify ID” flag on their driver’s license number.
 This tells police that your ID has been compromised or stolen.
 So if the criminals get pulled over with your driver’s license number, law enforcement will see the flag on your record and ask for two or more pieces of identification to prove that they’re you.

-You may also want to request an official copy of your driving record each year going forward.
+You may also want to request an official copy of your driving record each year going forward and check for car title scams.
 This will alert you to any tickets issued under your name, traffic stops you were never present for, and other outstanding violations.

 You want a record of losing your driver’s license or ID as soon as possible, so file a police report at your local police station.
 Anything that occurs on your record after filing this report will be easier to contest and help clear your name of charges or violations.

-If your ID was in a wallet or purse that was lost or stolen, you might need to contact several other government agencies just to be safe, such as your local:
+If your ID was in a wallet that was lost or stolen, you might need to contact several other government agencies just to be safe, such as your local:

-Postal Inspector.
-You can prevent criminals from filing change of address forms and alert authorities to potential mail fraud.
+- Postal Inspector.
+You can prevent criminals from filing change of address forms and alert authorities to potential mail theft.

 You can find instructions for how to proceed either online or by calling their local toll-free hotlines.